“Tell me what you do with the food you eat, and I’ll tell you what you are.

 Zorba’s is hardly a carbon copy of the Olympia Cafe.
 While both celebrate the Greek culture and its wondrous cuisine, Zorba’s bespeaks of modernity and newness.
 You might curse the fact that your last vacation wasn’t at the site of the large panoramic photograph which hugs the wall leading to the counter where you place your order.
 It depicts a tranquil seaside fishing village nestled against the azure Aegean Sea whose crystal clear, unusually blue waters put to shame the lighter blue ceiling.
 The close proximity seating is built more for functionality than it is for comfort.

 The lunch menu is offered daily until 5PM though you can order off the much more expansive dinner menu at any time.
+Signage on the front door reminds you that Zorba is open “Never on A Sunday.”
+Okay, how many of you will even admit to being old enough to have seen the movie by that name?
 The dinner menu offers options that elevate the restaurant to a purveyor of fine Greek cuisine as opposed to another Greek eatery serving what may be characterized as fast food.
 Dinner includes a mariner’s bounty of seafood options.
 Both lunch and dinner are reasonably priced, the latter a bit more expensive.